theadamparker/monopolio/README.md

 ## CMS

 The Monopolio site runs on Kirby, a file-based CMS.
 Learn more at [getkirby.com](https://getkirby.com).

-## Installation

 Kirby does not require a database, which makes it very easy to install.
-Just copy Kirby's files to your server and visit the URL for your website in the browser.
+Just clone this repo to your server and visit the URL for your website in the browser.

-**Please check if the invisible .htaccess file has been copied to your server correctly**

 ### Requirements